adgolubchikov/eengine-task2-modern/README.md

 # This test task is created using create-react-app

-See below how to run or build it
+See below how to run or build it.
+Live version [here](https://eengine-task2-react.netlify.app/)

 ## Available Scripts